MxBlu/qmk_firmware/keyboards/mxss/readme.md

 ![MxSS - Polycarb 65% Kit for MX/SMK](https://i.imgur.com/WDTWcmU.jpg)

 ### Important Note:
-**This PCB supports the VIA configurator, and this is the recommended way to configure the keymap on this keyboard.
-Building the firmware should only be necessary if you would like to change the colours of the front LEDs in indicator mode.**
+**This PCB supports the VIA configurator, and this is the recommended way to configure this keyboard.**

 **For more information about the VIA configurator, [see here](https://caniusevia.com/).**